codinghardwork/ML-Project/README.md

 print(y_train)
 ```

-* Prints the processed and split data arrays to verify correctness.
+* Prints the processed and divided data arrays to the console.